- Avi Rose, Executive Director

 - Amy Weiss, Director of Refugee & Immigrant Services

-Holly Taines White, Director of Grants & Communications
+- Holly Taines White, Director of Development & Community Engagement

-Avi Rose has served as the executive director of Jewish Family & Children's Services of the East Bay since 2005.
+Avi Rose has served as the executive director of Jewish Family & Community Services East Bay since 2005.
 Avi is a licensed clinical social worker with an extensive background in nonprofit administration, service delivery, and leadership, both within and outside of the Jewish community.

 Avi received his B.A. from Brandeis University in 1976 and later earned an MSW from the University of Southern California and an M.A. in Jewish Communal Service from Hebrew Union College.
 Subsequent to his graduate education, Avi worked at Jewish Family Service in Los Angeles and later managed the pioneering AIDS program at Jewish Family and Children’s Services in San Francisco, for which he received the Louis Kraft Award for Outstanding Young Professional in Jewish Communal Service in 1988.
 Avi continued to work on HIV/AIDS issues for several decades, including a period serving as executive director of a national HIV treatment information and advocacy organization.
 He also worked extensively in the area of community-based health care for low-income people.

 In 1989, Avi co-edited a groundbreaking anthology, Twice Blessed: On Being Lesbian or Gay and Jewish.
 He has been highly involved as a writer, speaker, and organizer with efforts to address LGBT and HIV/AIDS issues in religious communities and was a founding board member of the AIDS National Interfaith Network.
 In 1995, he was honored with KQED-TV’s Community Hero Award.